hideckies/malsrc/Anonymity/TorThroughVPN/README.md

 When we use Whonix, the setup may be easier than other OSs.
 Follow the steps:

-1. Start VPN on host machine for Tor over VPN.
+1. Start VPN on host machine for Tor through VPN.
 2. Start Whonix Gateway and Workstation in VirtualBox.
 3. Use Whonix Workstation.